Frequently Asked Questions

 Why do I have to go to so many different counselors to ask my questions?

 Because UCLA is so large, there are many different areas counselors specialize in.
-My area of focus is anything and everything related to graduating as a Neuroscience major.
-The College counselors can tell you about graduating from UCLA in the College of Letters and Science.
-And the Career Center can give you lots of information about how to pursue the career of your choice.
-We try to make this process as smooth as possible, but I understand how tiresome it can be to bounce between Murphy, Gonda, and Strathmore.
-However, this process is in place so that each of us can specialize and really know our specific area as best as possible.
+The neuroscience advisors are experts at anything and everything related to the neuroscience major/minor.
+The College counselors can assist with all non-major requirements that are needed to graduate from UCLA in the College of Letters and Science.
+The Career Center can provide lots of information about how to pursue the career of your choice.
+Different advisors/counselors can provide students with the best support possible in different areas of their academic careers.

 Is there something not answered here?
 Contact a Neuroscience Academic Advisor for more information.